ankrh/MCmatlab/README.md

 `model.MC.nPhotons`
 [-]
 The actual number of photon packets launched in the most recent Monte Carlo simulation run.
 If you defined model.MC.nPhotonsRequested, then model.MC.nPhotons will be equal to that number.

+`model.MC.nPhotonsCollected`
+[-]
+The actual number of photon packets that was registered on the light collected in the most recent Monte Carlo simulation run.
+If you set model.MC.requestCollectedPhotons = true, then model.MC.nPhotonsCollected will be equal to model.MC.nPhotonsRequested.

 `model.MC.mediaProperties`
 [-]